Youssef-Yasser-Mahmoud/AddYourGear/README.md

 - 🔐 **Authentication Pages**
   - Login and Register components styled with Tailwind
   - Form inputs with focus support via label clicking
+  - Validation applied to all form fields using Angular Reactive Forms

 ---